Large orbits, projective Fraisse limits, and the pseudo-arc

 Moreover, $\mbox{rng}(\phi_1\restriction [s_{-3},s'_{-2}])=[-3,-1]$, $\mbox{rng}(\phi_1\restriction [s_{-2},s'_{-1}])=[1]$, $\mbox{rng}(\phi_1\restriction [s_{-1},s'_{0}])=[-2,-1]$, $\mbox{rng}(\phi_1\restriction [s_0,s'_{1}])=[1,2]$, $\mbox{rng}(\phi_1\restriction [s_1,s'_{2}])=[-1]$, $\mbox{rng}(\phi_1\restriction [s_2,s'_{3}])=[1,3]$, and $\mbox{rng}(\phi_2\restriction [t_{-2},t'_{-1}])=[-2,-1]$, $\mbox{rng}(\phi_2\restriction [t_{-1},t'_{0}])=[1,3]$, $\mbox{rng}(\phi_2\restriction [t_{0},t'_{1}])=[-3,-1]$, $\mbox{rng}(\phi_2\restriction [t_{1},t'_{2}])=[1,2]$.

 Hence, graphs $\mathcal{G}_1$ and $\mathcal{G}_2$ are as in Figure 2.

 \end{example}

-The purpose of this appendix is to present a criterium for the automorphism group of a projective Fra\"{i}ss\'{e} limit to have a dense conjugacy class, and to present a criterium for the automorphism group of a projective Fra\"{i}ss\'{e} limit to have a comeager conjugacy class.
-These criteria and their proofs are analogs of Theorems 2.1 and 3.4 given by Kechris and Rosendal in the context of (injective) Fra\"{i}ss\'{e} limits.
-However, we point out that we will work with surjective relations rather than with partial functions, our criteria are analogs but not dualizations of the corresponding criteria in \cite{KR}.
+The purpose of this appendix is to present a criterium for the automorphism group of a projective Fra\"{i}ss\'{e} limit acting by conjugacy to have a dense orbit, and to present a criterium for the automorphism group of a projective Fra\"{i}ss\'{e} limit acting by conjugacy to have a comeager orbit.
+These criteria and their proofs are analogs of Theorems 2.1 and 3.4 given by Kechris and Rosendal \cite{KR} in the context of (injective) Fra\"{i}ss\'{e} limits.
+However, we point out that we will work with surjective relations rather than with partial functions, and our criteria are analogs but not dualizations of the corresponding criteria in \cite{KR}.
 It seems that working with surjective relations rather than with partial functions makes calculations simpler in the context of projective Fra\"{i}ss\'{e} limits.
 We hope that many new interesting projective Fra\"{i}ss\'{e} limits will be discovered, and these criteria will be useful for them.